Financial-Times/origami/components/o3-button/README.md

 To add an icon to your button add the class `o3-button-icon` and `o3-button-icon--{icon-name}` to your button.

-Limited number of button icons are available.
-Limiting the number of icons keeps the CSS bundle smaller, but if you need an icon button that we don't currently support then please contact the Origami team:
+A limited number of button icons are available.
+Limiting the number of icons keeps the CSS bundle smaller, but if you need an icon button that we don't currently support, please contact the Origami team:

 - arrow-left
 - arrow-right